victorcaquilpan/CNN_evaluation/README.md

 # CNN evaluation

 This repository contains a set of experiments using CNN arquitectures to predict animal classes.
-Dataset used for this study consists in 5400 images provided by this [Kaggle page]([Kaggle dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals))
+Dataset used for this study consists in 5400 images provided by this [Kaggle page](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals).
+This datasets has 90 different animal classes and some samples could be visualized in Figure 1.